Tata Aria: Features

-Chassis, Engine, and Transmission
+Chassis, engine, and transmission

-The exterior design of this vehicle is typical of a crossover SUV, with a body on frame chassis made of galvanized steel, to accommodate a front engine compartment, the main compartment with three seating rows, a 300-liter boot with a top-raising hatch, and flat-folding of the third seating row to increase boot space.
-The body has five doors, access to the third row is either through collapsing a second-row seat, or crawling through the central aisle between the two second-row seats, in the 2+2+3 seat variant.
+The Aria's exterior design is typical of a crossover SUV, with a body on frame chassis made of galvanized steel, to accommodate a front engine compartment, the main compartment with three seating rows, a 300-liter boot with a top-raising hatch, and flat-folding of the third seating row to increase boot space.
+The body has five doors, and access to the third row is either through collapsing a second-row seat, or crawling through the central aisle between the two second-row seats, in the 2+2+3 seat variant.
 The 2+3+3 seat variant features 2:3 folding of the middle bench.

 The Aria features an engine designed in-house by Tata Motors.
-Dubbed 2.2L Varicor, it is a common-rail diesel engine with an inline 4-cylinder topology, featuring a variable-geometry turbocharger with intercooler.
+Dubbed the 2.2L Varicor, it is a common-rail diesel engine with an inline 4-cylinder topology, featuring a variable-geometry turbocharger with an intercooler.
 The engine is rated with a maximum output of 150 PS (110 kW) at 4000 RPM, with a maximum torque of 320 Nm, at 1700 RPM.
 The engine is mated with a 6-speed manual transmission, with four-wheel drive and two-wheel drive variants.
 The four-wheel-drive variant features on-the-fly switching between 4x4, 4x2, and three slip differentials.